KiZmom: Launch and afterwards

 Test broadcasts of a dedicated South Korean version of Nickelodeon began on August 1, 2005, before the formal launch in late 2005.
 This was a result of a deal between On-Media (then owned by Orion Group) and MTV Networks Asia.
 The channel was initially branded as Nick, and was exclusively available on cable TV providers.
 A Nickelodeon-branded programming block was also launched on On-Media's Tooniverse around that time.

 In November 2008, the channel became a subsidiary of C&M Communication, along with MTV, when On-Media sold a percentage of its shares in On Music Network (which later became MTV Networks Korea).
 But a Nickelodeon block on Tooniverse continued to go.
 The channel was officially renamed Nickelodeon in 2010, using the new logo that unveiled months ago in the USA.

 In September 2011, SBS, a commercial broadcaster, became the official South Korean partner of Viacom (now re-merged with CBS Corporation to form ViacomCBS in 2019), acquiring shares in MTV Networks Korea from previous South Korean owners and renaming the joint venture SBS Viacom.
 With this, Nickelodeon became a part of SBS.

 Rebranding as KiZmom

-On 30 June 2022, the channel was rebranded as KiZmom, with Nickelodeon content shifting over to CJ E&M's streaming service, TVING, alongside its sister network Tooniverse.
+On 30 June 2022, the channel was rebranded as KiZmom, with Nickelodeon content shifting over to CJ ENM's streaming service, TVING, alongside its sister network Tooniverse.
 SBS MTV also became SBS M on the same day they not longer carried MTV label.
+The channel wouldn't however last much longer after dropping the Nickelodeon branding as KiZmom would shut down on March 30, 2023, and ended up being replaced by SBS Golf2.